jeffreyhatberkeley/jeffreyhatberkeley/README.md

 - 👋 Hi, I’m @jeffreyhatberkeley or jeffrey or jeff or jef but never jeffery
-- 👀 I’m interested in realtime integration, event source architecture, Kafka/RabbitMQ, Kubernetes, containerization, Linux (as long as it is Debian based), and cycling
+- 👀 I’m interested in realtime integration, event source architecture, Kafka/RabbitMQ, Kubernetes, containerization, Linux (as long as it is Debian based), and cycling.
+Also vi >>>> emacs.
 - 🌱 I’m currently learning elixir
 - 💞️ I’m looking to collaborate on meaningful interesting projects
 - 📫 How to reach me jeffrey@berkeleypayment.com